MPender08/dendritic-curvature-adaptation/README.md

 ## Acknowledgments

 This research was assisted by Gemini 3 Flash and Gemini 3 Pro for drafting text, generating simulation code, and structural argument analysis.
+AI was used as a symbolic reasoning engine to assist in mapping biophysical parameters to differential geometric formalisms.